Frequently Asked Questions

 If you have any questions, please send them to info@iacepa-katalis.org

-We work across agrifood, advanced manufacturing and services sectors, covering everything from engineering and energy to health and aged care.
-We identify and develop new market opportunities and inspire new business to business partnerships that will drive trade and investment between Southeast Asia’s two largest economies.
+We work with businesses across a range of industries, including agrifood, advanced manufacturing and services industries, covering everything from engineering and energy to health and aged care.
+All of the business opportunities we support share a common objective – identifying and developing new market opportunities and inspiring new business-to-business partnerships that will drive trade and investment between Australia and Indonesia.

-Businesses, business groups or other organisations can submit activity ideas for support to overcome barriers, identify commercial opportunities, upskill their business, or align business, trade and investment ecosystems to take advantage of the wealth of opportunities under IA-CEPA.
+Businesses, business groups, or other organisations can submit business opportunity ideas for support to overcome barriers, identify commercial opportunities, upskill their business, or align business, trade and investment ecosystems to take advantage of the wealth of opportunities under IA-CEPA.

 - Policy and regulatory analysis and advocacy